porast1/suspension-telemetry/README.md

 # data_acquisition_module

 The project consists in creating a system for testing suspension work and suggesting better settings.
-I came up with the idea out of passion and curiosity :)
+I love extreme cycling so came up with the idea out of passion and curiosity :)

 The general concept of the idea, the embedded part:
 - Using linear potentiometers will take place the main travel measurement